Sylent1305/Tzogos/README.md

 - A raise may **not exceed** the size of the current pot.
 - Minimum raise must match the previous bet or raise.
-- Two betting rounds per hand: after face-down and face-up cards.
+- Two betting rounds per hand: after each card placement.

 > Example: If the pot is 20 chips, the maximum raise is 20.